Understanding Wood Undertones for Interior Design

 Red Undertones:

-Caffe displays warm, brandy undertones.
+Hillcrest and Caffe displays warm, cherry and brandy undertones.

 Cool Undertones: